dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/kubernetes-production.md

 It's recommended to set the `priorityClassName` to `system-cluster-critical` for the Dapr control plane pods.

-For a new Dapr deployment, `system-cluster-critical` priority class mode can be set via the helm value `global.priorityClassName`.
+For a new Dapr control plane deployment, the `system-cluster-critical` priority class mode can be set via the helm value `global.priorityClassName`.

 For a new Dapr deployment, this priority class can be set with both the Dapr CLI and Helm charts, using the helm `--set global.priorityClassName=system-cluster-critical` argument.